krrishnax/isamyakt/README.md

 ## <img src = "https://user-images.githubusercontent.com/116967403/209361998-4683dd5d-ae28-4a3e-a534-88951eaba903.png" width = "77px" /> **About me**

 - 👨🏻‍💻 I love to code and rustaceans by heart.
-- 👀 I’m interested in Solana, Polkadot and Core-Blockchain Development like substrate.
+- 👀 I’m interested in Solana, Polkadot, Cosmos.
 - 🌱 I’m currently learning Smart Contract on top of Solana using Anchor framework.
 - 💞️ I’m looking to contribute on open source projects like clockwork, solana, substrate and much more...
 - 📫 How to reach me [Twitter](https://github.com/isamyakt).